 K. SATCHIDANANDAN: Poet of international repute, editor, translator, and academic, New Delhi.
 Honoured widely in India and abroad.
 Former Secretary, Kendra Sahitya Akademi.

 AJAY S. SEKHER: Dept of English, Sree Sankaracharya University of Sanskrit, Kalady (Kerala).
 Scholar of Dalit Studies.
 Bilingual author whose works include Sahodaran Ayyappan: Towards A Democratic Future and Unknown Subjects: Songs of Poykayil Appachan (translation).

 PRERNA SINGH: Watson Institute for International Studies, Brown University (US).
 Political scientist, Co-Director of the Brown-Harvard-MIT Joint Seminar on South Asian Politics, co-editor of Routledge Handbook of Indian Politics, and author of journal articles, including on Kerala.

 C.S.
-VENKITESWARAN: Gulati Institute of Finance and Taxation, Thiruvananthapuram.
-National Award–winning film critic and film maker.
+VENKITESWARAN: National Award–winning film critic and film maker, Thiruvananthapuram.
 Bilingual author of books and articles on Malayalam cinema.

 ASHOK R. CHANDRAN: Book editor and researcher, Palakkad.
 Previously, Publication Officer at Madras Institute of Development Studies and Senior Commissioning Editor at SAGE Publications.
 Recipient of New India Foundation fellowship.